wp-plugins/plugin-organizer/readme.txt

 1. Plugin admin page example.
 2. Settings page example.
-3. Alternative load order page.
-4. Plugin grouping page.
-5. Global plugins page.
+3. Global plugins page.
-6. URL admin page.
+4. URL admin page.
-7. Page edit screen.
+5. Page edit screen.

 == Changelog ==

+= 2.3 =
+Removed the old admin pages.
+The plugins can now be managed directly on the plugins page.
+Redesigned the settings page to use ajax queries instead of reloading the page to save settings.
+Redesigned the URL admin to use ajax to save and edit URL's instead of reloading the page.
+Moved most of the javascript out of the main class and into template files.
+Added a setting to preserve the plugin data when it is deactivated.
+The plugin data including database tables and MU plugin file can now be removed on deactivation.

 = 2.2.1 =
 Added ability to ignore the protocol when matching the requested URL by checking a checkbox on the settings page.